 Vermont

-The statute prohibiting rental application fees in Vermont is found under 9 V.S.A. § 4456a.
-According to this law, landlords or their agents are not allowed to charge an application fee to individuals applying to enter into a rental agreement for a residential dwelling unit.
+Application fees are banned in Vermont, according to a statute (found under 9 V.S.A. § 4456a).
+This means that landlords or their agents are not allowed to charge an application fee to individuals applying to enter into a rental agreement for a residential dwelling unit.

 Virginia